Seteco/Somorrostro/mynetdata-menu-item.md

 netdata provides distributed monitoring.

 Traditional monitoring solutions centralize all the data to provide unified dashboards across all servers.
 Before netdata, this was the standard practice.
-However it has a few cons:
+However it has a few issues:

 1. due to the resources required, the number of metrics collected is limited.
 2. for the same reason, the data collection frequency is not that high, at best it will be once every 10 or 15 seconds, at worst every 5 or 10 mins.
-2. the central monitoring solution can only *scale up*, thus becoming "another bottleneck" in the whole ecosystem.
+2. the central monitoring solution needs dedicated resources, thus becoming "another bottleneck" in the whole ecosystem.
 It also requires maintenance, administration, etc.
-3. due to all the above, most centralized monitoring solutions are usually only good for presenting *statistics of past performance* (i.e. cannot be used for performance troubleshooting).
+3. most centralized monitoring solutions are usually only good for presenting *statistics of past performance* (i.e. cannot be used for real-time performance troubleshooting).

 Netdata has a different approach: